One of the most amazing palaces in the world is located in the second-largest city of Russia and has an incredibly rich history.

 9. It was fully restored to its original splendor following WWII

-The interior of the palace was completely destroyed by the fire in 1837 and gradually rebuilt in the exuberant Rococo architectural style.
+The interior of the palace was destroyed by the fire in 1837 and gradually rebuilt in the exuberant Rococo architectural style.

 An equally devastating event was the “Siege of Leningrad” during World War II which happened between 1941 and 1944.
 Following the war, the damaged palace was again rebuilt.